ngs-docs/2021-GGG298/Week7-Slurm_and_Farm_cluster_for_doing_analysis/README.md

 squeue -u <username>
 ```

 There are any number of ways to cancel jobs.
 You can by job name with `-n`, partition name `-p`, account `-A` and can use regular expressions to cancel a list of jobs.
-Be careful how you cancel!
+BUT be careful how you cancel!

+**CHALLENGE** Create your own slurm script and run the fastqc snakemake worklflow located in the `~/2020-GGG298/Week7-Slurm_and_Farm_cluster_for_doing_analysis/fastqc` directory.